ether/etherpad-lite/doc/api/http_api.md

 #### setPublicStatus(padID, publicStatus)
  * API >= 1

-sets a boolean for the public status of a pad
+sets a boolean for the public status of a group pad

 *Example returns:*
   * `{code: 0, message:"ok", data: null}`
   * `{code: 1, message:"padID does not exist", data: null}`
+  * `{code: 1, message:"You can only get/set the publicStatus of pads that belong to a group", data: null}`

 #### getPublicStatus(padID)
  * API >= 1